Xcential-Corporation/XSLTjs/README.md

 ## Release History

+* 0.0.21
+  * Provides mechanism to control where and what is logged.
+  * Better global state management
 * 0.0.20
   * Adds support for flags in XPath replace function.
   * Adds support for xsl:strip-space and xsl:preserve-space.